jundalisay/sp/content/en/research/confucius/analects/chapter-9.md

 But so long as Heaven does not allow it to perish, what can the men of K'wang do to me?
 {{< /l >}}

-> *"Wan" was the honorary appellation of the great sage and ruler, whose praise is in the "Shi-King" as one of the founders of the Chow dynasty, and the term represented civic talent and virtues, as distinct from Wu, the martial talent�the latter being the honorary title of his son and successor.
-"Wan" also often stands for literature and polite accomplishments.
-Here Confucius simply means, "If you kill me, you kill a sage."
+{{< f f="Wan was the honorary appellation of the great sage and ruler, whose praise is in the Shi-King as one of the founders of the Chow dynasty, and the term represented civic talent and virtues, as distinct from Wu, the martial talent�the latter being the honorary title of his son and successor.
+Wan also often stands for literature and polite accomplishments.
+Here Confucius simply means, If you kill me, you kill a sage.">}}

 A high State official, after questioning Tsz-Kung said: